DJDanl/cpp-docs.pt-br/docs/standard-library/complex-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` Um número complexo cujo valor real é a ser extraído.
+*à direita* um número complexo cujo valor real é a ser extraído.

 ### <a name="return-value"></a>Valor de retorno